stnvh/cgorigin/README.md

 # cgorigin

-Set display alignment of monitors on the CLI
+Set display alignment of monitors on the CLI - built for OS X.

 ## usage